 - wire cutters

 Below is a chart of the peony petals you will need.
 Start with squares and cut from there.
 You can draw them out if you want… or freehand them – they should gradually get larger.
 I’m not giving you a size because size really doesn’t matter.
 A large peony like this one will have 28 petals or more – but the size is up to you.
 Keep the petals feeling different.
 Peony petals are ruffled, romantic and loose.
 Make sure there are no square edges, round everything.
+We now have a free printable flower pattern available at the end of the post!

 - 1 pink center